-On most trips, I do not have rental car problems and I bet the same is true for you.
-Every once in a blue moon, however, I do have an issue with a car rental problem.
+On almost every trip, I do NOT have rental car problems and I would bet the same is true for you and most travelers.
+Every once in a blue moon, however, I do encounter a car rental problem.

-Reserved Car Not Available
+Reserved Rental Car Not Available

 In one instance, my rental car category really was unavailable.
 I requested a complimentary upgrade and it was granted.
 The other time, I was offered an upgrade to a Jeep.
 I asked whether my car was available and was told it was—so the upgrade was a hard sell.
 I countered the upsell proposal with my own offer, which the agent accepted.

-Not Preferred Vehicle
+Preferred Vehicle Not Provided

 A few times I have not liked the vehicle assigned to me.
 This usually happens when I rent a car at a location without the loyalty fast pass program.
 I simply return to the counter and request another vehicle.
-The only time that did not result in a better car was in Shreveport, Louisiana; the only other available vehicles were even worse.
+The only time that did not result in a better car was in Shreveport, Louisiana where the only other available vehicles were even worse.

-Smelly, Dirty Car
+Smelly, Dirty Rental Car

 As above, I will request another vehicle, if my assigned car is smelly or not clean.
 With the fast pass programs, I do not even return to the counter.
 In the past, I would ask a lot attendant if I can pick another car.
 Most fast pass programs now offer the amenity of keeping your assigned vehicle or selecting another from the available pool of vehicles.